Emanfran/BM-Code-Generator/README.md

-# Basic-HTML-Generator
+# Bare-Minimum-Code-Generator
-<article>The Basic HTML Generator creates the bare bones of a html website.</article>
+<article>The BM Code Generator writes the boilerplate code so you don't have to. </article>

 <h3>How To Use The Program ?</h3>